 Women’s Euro 2025: Everything you need to know

-A goalless draw against Sweden in Gothenberg was enough for the Lionesses to secure direct qualification to next year’s tournament in Switzerland.
+A goalless draw against Sweden in Gothenberg was enough for the Lionesses to secure direct qualification to next year’s tournament.

 Defending champions England finished second in Group A3 after earning a hard-fought point against the Swedes, thereby avoiding a play-off scenario for qualification.